shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-fill-and-delivery-network-report.md

 > [!NOTE]
 > This report only provides directional guidance on potential areas to troubleshoot.
 Figures in this report might see slight discrepancies with other standard reports, including the Network Analytics Report and the Video Analytics Report.
 >
-> We recommend viewing each report independently and not comparing the directional figures from the Seller Fill and Delivery Report with other Xandr reporting, to avoid unnecessary confusion.
+> We recommend viewing each report independently and not comparing the directional figures from the Seller Fill and Delivery Report with other Microsoft Advertising reporting, to avoid unnecessary confusion.

 The data contained in this report will help pinpoint issues contributing to untransacted impressions stemming from: